• Skip to primary navigation

 5 - Poblano Peppers

-The poblano pepper brings a mild and rich flavor with just the right bit of heat.
+The poblano pepper brings a mild and rich flavor with just the right bit of heat (a large Capsicum annuum from Puebla, Mexico with deep, fruity undertones).

 Its Scoville unit levels range from 1,000-2,000 SHU.
 Good for those who crave a slight kick without going overboard.